-Graduates must obtain a grade of "C" or better in each course and an overall GPA of at least 2.0 on a 4.0 scale in order to transfer with a junior status.
+Graduates must obtain a grade of "C" or better in each course, an overall GPA of at least 2.0 on a 4.0 scale, and complete the Associate in Arts degree in order to transfer with a junior status.
 Courses may also transfer through bilateral agreements between institutions.
+Transfer institutions may have other, specific requirements for admission and acceptance into specific programs.